sailfishos/user-managerd/README.md

 This daemon provides D-Bus API for adding, removing and editing additional Sailfish OS device users.
-The main system user is created during the first boot of the device.
-This user can then use this API to add additional users which have access only to some of the available functionality and services.
+The main system user is created during the first boot of the device and it doesn't use this daemon.
+That user can then use this API to add additional users which have access only to some of the available functionality and services.

 ## Documentation